KevinAbrahamRepo/Data-Analytics-Projects/Supervised Models/Traffic Demographics/README.md

-## ANALYSIS OF ROAD SAFETY AND TRAFFIC DEMOGRAPHICS IN THE UNITED KINGDOM (UK)
+## ANALYSIS OF ROAD SAFETY AND TRAFFIC DEMOGRAPHICS IN THE UK

 For this project, the goal was to help provide recommendations to UK’s department of Transport - to improve road safety policies and prevent accident recurrences where possible.
 Implemented suggestions could be tested against the predictive model designed to identify the severity of an accident.